How do I install Docker on my operating system?

 How to Install Docker on Your Operating System

 Docker is revolutionizing the way developers deploy applications by providing a platform that encompasses containerization.
-This technology allows you to package applications and their dependencies into a single unit, or "container," ensuring that your application runs reliably regardless of the environment.
+This technology allows you to package applications and their dependencies into a single unit, or "containerContainers are lightweight, portable units that encapsulate software and its dependencies, enabling consistent execution across different environments.
+They leverage OS-level virtualization for efficiency.
+More »," ensuring that your application runs reliably regardless of the environment.
 Whether you’re a seasoned developer or just starting your journey in software development, installing Docker is a vital step.
 In this article, we will explore how to install Docker across various operating systems, including Windows, macOS, and Linux.

 Understanding Docker

 Before diving into installation, let’s clarify what Docker is and why it’s beneficial.
 Docker enables developers to automate the deployment of applications as portable, self-sufficient containers.
-These containers can run on any machine that has Docker installed, eliminating the “it works on my machine” problem.
+These containers can run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » on any machine that has Docker installed, eliminating the “it works on my machine” problem.

 Pre-requisites for Installing Docker